Learn about the breeds we sell

 Berkshire

-Producers: David Newman and a consortium of 12 family farms in Kansas, Missouri and Iowa
+Producers: David and Kristin Newman and a consortium of family farms in Kansas, Missouri, and Iowa

 Duroc

-Producers: Craig and Amy Good outside Manhattan, Kansas
+Producers: Craig and Amy Good outside of Manhattan, Kansas; Dustin and Maria Torneden of Lawrence, Kansas

 Lamb